Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 Defining Views
 ==============

-A :term:`view callable` in a :term:`traversal`-based :app:`Pyramid`
-application is typically a simple Python function that accepts two
-parameters: :term:`context` and :term:`request`.
+A :term:`view callable` in a :term:`traversal`-based :app:`Pyramid` application is typically a simple Python function that accepts two parameters: :term:`context` and :term:`request`.
 A view callable is assumed to return a :term:`response` object.

 .. note::

     A :app:`Pyramid` view can also be defined as callable which accepts *only* a :term:`request` argument.
-You'll see this one-argument pattern used in other :app:`Pyramid` tutorials and applications.
-Either calling convention will work in any :app:`Pyramid` application; the calling conventions can be used interchangeably as necessary.
-In :term:`traversal`-based applications, URLs are mapped to a context :term:`resource`, and since our :term:`resource tree` also represents our application's "domain model", we're often interested in the context because it represents the persistent storage of our application.
+    You will see this one-argument pattern used in other :app:`Pyramid` tutorials and applications.
+    Either calling convention will work in any :app:`Pyramid` application.
+    The calling conventions can be used interchangeably as necessary.

+    In :term:`traversal`-based applications, URLs are mapped to a context :term:`resource`.
+    Since our :term:`resource tree` also represents our application's "domain model", we are often interested in the context because it represents the persistent storage of our application.
     For this reason, in this tutorial we define views as callables that accept ``context`` in the callable argument list.
     If you do need the ``context`` within a view function that only takes the request as a single argument, you can obtain it via ``request.context``.

-We're going to define several :term:`view callable` functions, then wire them into :app:`Pyramid` using some :term:`view configuration`.
+We will define several :term:`view callable` functions, then wire them into :app:`Pyramid` using some :term:`view configuration`.

 Declaring Dependencies in Our ``setup.py`` File